Inflectra/rapise-documentation/docs/Guide/ddt.md

 <img src="/Guide/img/ddt_data_map.png" width="190" />

-Then hit `TAB` on the keyboard and Rapise will generate a template for the data table.
+Then hit ++tab++ on the keyboard and Rapise will generate a template for the data table.

 <img src="/Guide/img/ddt_data_map_template.png" width="579" />